holochain/mixins/anchors/README.md

 1. copy the `dna/anchors` folder into your application `dna` folder.
 This folder contains the zome code.

-2. Add the following snippet into your `dna.json` file in the `Zomes` array:
+2. Either use the `dna/dna.json` file as your starter DNA, or add the following snippet into your `dna.json` file in the `Zomes` array:

 ``` javascript
     {